Mariusthvdb/custom-ui/README.md

 ## Learn core Homeassistant customization
 It goes without saying that custom-ui is an extension of core HA functionality.
 As such you should understand what is documented on [Homeassisant.io](https://www.home-assistant.io/docs/configuration/customizing-devices/) about the subject.
 Some examples can be found [here](https://github.com/Mariusthvdb/custom-ui/blob/master/examples.yaml).

+## Just to be sure....
+Don't, let me repeat, Don't use the guidelines from the original repo (I wont privde a link, as you'd probably click it ;-) ) anymore on downloading, installing and activating Custom-ui.
+All of that info now is obsolete.
+Follow 1 - 6 above and you're set.